bgh-github/bom-secure-redirect/README.md

 ## Why?

-If you've ever visited the BOM website, chances are you were greeted by an 'Insecure' warning and message like below about HTTPS connections not being supported.
+If you've ever visited the BOM website, chances are you were greeted by an 'Insecure' warning and/or message as below about HTTPS connections not being supported.
 For legacy or other reasons, the BOM sticks out as one of a few major web properties still only offering plain old HTTP :(

 <img src="/img/https-not-supported.png" height="500">